zammad/zammad-admin-documentation/channels/whatsapp/index.rst

    credentials from step 1 may be wrong.

 Welcome Message
-   Here you can define a message which is displayed to your customers when they are writing to you.
+   Here you can define a message which is sent to your customers when they are writing to you.

 Goodbye Message
-   Here you can define a message which is displayed when the conversation ends.
+   Here you can define a message which is sent when the conversation ends.

 Target Group
    Here you can define the :doc:`group </manage/groups/index>` in which the ticket should be created.

-After entering your data, click on submit.
+After entering your data, click on **Submit**.
 After this step, the WhatsApp channel is technically created.
 However, there is another important step to take.

 Step 3
 ^^^^^^

-This third step is about telling WhatsApp, where they should send their data:
+This third step is about telling WhatsApp where they should send their data:

 .. warning:: If you don't follow the instructions properly, your account shows up but you aren't able to receive messages (because